Exactness of limits and colimits in abelian categories revisited: Introduction

+is always an isomorphism {of `big' abelian groups}. \item \cite[Cor.
+1.4]{R} Let $\mathcal{A}$ be an Ab3{*} abelian category.
+If $\mathcal{A}$ has enough projective effacements, then $\mathcal{A}$ is Ab4{*}. \item \cite[Thm.
+4.8]{PS1} Let $\mathcal{A}$ be an Ab3{*} and Ab5 abelian category.
+For a torsion pair $\t=(\mathcal{T},\mathcal{F})$ in $\mathcal{A}$, consider the abelian category $\mathcal{H}_{\t}$ defined as the heart of the Happel-Reiten-Smal{\o} t-structure associated to $\t$.
+If $\mathcal{H}_{\t}$ is Ab5, then $\mathcal{F}$ is closed under direct limits. \end{enumerate} It is worth to point out that, we only know of two other proofs of the statement in item (c) in the context of Grothendieck categories (see \cite[Thm.
+B]{AP}, \cite[Thm.
+A]{B} or \cite[Cor.
+1.4]{R}); and that this paper presents the third proof that can be found in the literature of item (d) (see \cite[Thm.
+4.8]{PS1} and \cite[Thm.
+4.18]{PS5}).

-is always an isomorphism {of `big' abelian groups}. \end{enumerate} The article is organised as follows.
+The article is organized as follows.
 In Section 2 we recall the preliminaries on abelian categories and (co)limits in abelian categories that we will need throughout the article.
-In Section 3 we show how the one-point extension of a small category $\Sigma$ is related to the behaviour of the colimits on the category $\Sigma$.
+In Section 3 we show how the one-point extension of a small category $\Sigma$ is related to the behavior of the colimits on the category $\Sigma$.
 Finally, Section 4 contains our main results.